alfredomartinezjr/wosostats/resources/definitions.md

 **Balls shielded** - `ball.shield`, `bs`

-When a defender attempts to shield a loose ball that was in possession of the opposing team.
+When a defender successfully shields ball that was in possession of the opposing team by either stepping up in between the ball and the possessing player; shielding a loose ball away from the possessing team for another player to recover, clear away, or until the ball rolls out of bounds; or shielding a pass from the possessing team for another player to recover, clear away, or until the ball rolls out of bounds.

 **Clearances** - `clearances`, `cl`